legends2k/blog/content/note/useful_gcc_opts.md

 [macro_SO_question]: http://stackoverflow.com/a/2224357/183120
 [macro_g++]: http://stackoverflow.com/a/27980787/183120

-For setting up auto completion in Emacs using Irony, I needed to know the include directories GCC searches.
-How do we find them?
+For setting up auto-completion in Emacs I needed to know the include directories GCC searches.
+How do I find them?

 {{< highlight basic >}}
 cpp -xc++ -Wp,-v /dev/null